nikhilkamat2/Docker-Networking/README.md

 ```
 sh del.sh
 ````
-removes the creaated containers, and networking devices for the above command, for the given csvfile.
+removes the created containers, and networking devices for the above command, for the given csvfile.

 ## Working:
 The script uses topology.csv to run<br/>